You are here

 Soil is not a solid mass.
 The spaces between soil particles are called pores, and they allow water and air to move through the soil.
 Porosity is measured as the proportion of void space in a given volume of soil.
 Ideally, nearly half the volume of soil should be pore space.

-If the soil is too dense, plants cannot absorb sufficient water and air from the soil.
-Insufficient pore space, therefore, may restrict root growth or even lead to plant death.
+If soil is too dense, plants cannot absorb sufficient water and air.
+Insufficient pore space, therefore, may restrict root and plant growth or even lead to death.
 Further, roots cannot penetrate highly compacted soil where pore space has been removed.

 Soil Drainage

-The position of the soil in the landscape determines the depth to the seasonal water table.
-Wet soils (very poor, poor, and somewhat poorly drained) will have a high water table for some time during the growing season.
+The position of soil in the landscape determines depth to the seasonal water table.
+Wet soils (very poor, poor, and somewhat poorly drained) will have a high water table for some portion of the growing season.
 Root growth may be restricted due to excessive moisture and limited aeration for respiration.
 On the other hand, drier soils (moderately well, well, and excessively drained) have a deeper water table.
 As drainage improves on drier sites, moisture may become limited during the growing season.

 Soil pH

 Soil pH is a measure of acidity or alkalinity, which is the concentration of hydronium ions in the soil solution on a negative logarithmic scale.
-A soil pH of 7 is neutral, a pH value less than 7 is acidic, and a pH value greater than 7 is alkaline.
-The soil pH influences nutrient uptake and tree growth.
+A soil pH of 7 is neutral, a pH value less than 7 is acidic, and a pH value greater than 7 is alkaline (also known as basic).
+Soil pH influences nutrient uptake and tree growth.

 Major Soil Resource Areas